almedso/ronto/docs/source/user/rontofile.rst

 If an obvious content line is commented out, this means the given value is taken as a default.
-There is no need to have this setting part of the Rontofile, it will assemble a compact presentation.
+There is no need to have this setting part of the *ronto.yml*, it will assemble a compact presentation.

 Build Source Specification
 ..........................